 Fees There is fee starting from £250 to pay for our managed bankruptcy service, in addition to Adjudicator and Official Receiver costs of £680.

 Can I Deal with my Debts Without Declaring Bankruptcy?

 If you feel as though you have unmanageable debt but don’t want to go ahead with declaring bankruptcy because of bankruptcy disadvantages, then there could be ways that you can do this.
 There are alternatives to declaring bankruptcy which you may want to consider, such as a financial management plan or an IVA.

 Whatever your financial situation, we can help to find the right debt solution for your debt problems.

-Our bankruptcy advisors can offer you personalised advice about the bankruptcy procedure and the risks involved.
-For ethical advice about declaring bankruptcy, as well as information about our other form debt solutions, contact us.
+Our bankruptcy specialists can offer you a personalised explanation of the bankruptcy procedure and the risks involved.
+For this plus information about other debt solutions, contact us.